 Window and door upgrades can help maintain even temperatures throughout your home, reduce unwanted outdoor noise, and reduce heat loss during the cold winter months.
-As part of the CleanBC Better Homes Income Qualified Program, you can receive a rebate of up to $9,500 with a maximum of $950 per window or door (up to 10 windows) for replacing your current windows or exterior doors with program qualified products.
+As part of the CleanBC Better Homes Income Qualified Program, you can receive a rebate of up to $9,500 with a maximum of $950 per window or door for replacing your current windows or exterior doors with program qualified products.

 You may be eligible to receive enhanced rebates that cover 60–95% of your home upgrade costs, with maximum rebate values of up to $9,500 when you install eligible windows and/or doors in your home with a maximum of $950 per window or door.